From Russian Fields to Data Systems

 Alexandra Anikina’s Data Field (2021)Vol. 118 (October 2021) by Anna Doyle

 With her 26-minute film Data Field, Alexandra Anikina examines digitality by putting us in touch with our analogue past.
 Data Field explores in-between temporalities and re-interprets the family diary film from the point-of-view of a time-gap, specifically that between our mythical past and technological ideas of progress.
-As technology and elaborate data systems continue to develop, it is useful to look back at the history of media in Russia and of data science before its contemporary and Western theorization.
-The film is mostly set in Alexandra Anikina’s grand-parent’s house and garden within the confines of a traditional dacha, a space which is decorated with pictures and a sound system, and which is enclosed by a small garden and a title-lending field.
+As technology and elaborate data systems continue to develop, it is useful to look back at the history of media in Russia before its contemporary and Western theorization.
+The film sets off in Alexandra Anikina’s grand-parent’s house and garden within the confines of a traditional Russian home, which is decorated with pictures and a sound system, and which is enclosed by a small garden and a title-lending field.
 The image of the field appears both analogically and digitally – sometimes resembling computerized images of Google Earth -, a contrast which is also reflected in the score, a mix between magical folk music and computerized tracks.
 The film does not tell a story, nor does it recite a poem.
 One could rather say that it is the visual documentation of a thought process.

 In Anikina’s film, media outlets in general and film in particular become ritually organized.
-Anikina speaks of “the process of making images anthropologically, as a particular kind of filmic-algorithmic techno-animism, a ritual that is enacted in the processes of visualizing”.
+Anikina speaks of “the process of making images anthropologically, as a particular kind of filmic-algorithmic techno-animism, a ritual that is enacted in the processes of visualizing”3.
 This ritual of film allows us to reinterpret digitality as a form of animism and reconsider the unidirectionality of time and movement.
 By breaking the time-space continuum and placing her film between the past and the future, between our earth and the extraterrestrial, we become as disoriented as is anyway dictated by the logic of late capitalistic postmodernity.

-- 2.Jacob, François.
+- 1.Jacob, François.
 La souris, l’homme, la mouche, 1997.
 Le beau et le vrai, Odile Jacob, Paris, 2000, pp. 186-189.

-- 3.Anikina has elaborated on her own understanding of the term as follows in a conversation with myself: “Some people asked me what a `data field’ is, but the way I think about it is exactly what it sounds like.
+- 2.Anikina has elaborated on her own understanding of the term as follows in a conversation with myself: “Some people asked me what a `data field’ is, but the way I think about it is exactly what it sounds like.
 To start with, `data field’ is a somewhat bureaucratic name for a cell in an Excel spreadsheet – and this is an image that features in the second film, one that I’m making now.
 But `data field’ is also reminiscent of `noosphere’, a concept developed by Pierre Teilhard de Chardin, Édouard Le Roy and Vladimir Vernadsky. `Noosphere’ implies that the human cognition produces something comparable to a biosphere, something that alters it radically and something that is more than just a sum of all knowledge available. `Data field’, on the other hand, doesn’t put the human in the center, but rather implies the overwhelming primacy of informational infrastructures in which we exist.
 We all live in multiple `data fields’ of different kinds.
 And finally, it is also a very straightforward pun on the `field’ as a persistent visual metaphor for a place where a Russian soul can feel at home – if you look up any works by the 19-century painter Ivan Shishkin, you will immediately understand my reference point.’’.